 2. Dr. Sasikala Devi

 Sasikala Devi is a researcher and academic at SASTRA Deemed-to-be-University in Tamil Nadu, India.
 As was the case in many countries, India was caught off-guard by the Covid-19 outbreak and needed to import certain equipment, such as diagnostic tool kits.
 Fortunately, deep learning and AI expert Sasikala had an idea.
-After studying 500,000 X-ray images from Stanford University, she came up with an initial prototype for what is now known as LungXpert—an affordable, 90% accurate AI-based prognostic tool that enables early detection of cardiovascular and pulmonary illnesses, including the coronavirus.
+After studying 500,000 X-ray images from Stanford University, she came up with an initial prototype for what is now known as LungXpert—an affordable, 90% accurate AI-based prognostic tool that enables early detection of cardiovascular and pulmonary illnesses, including the novel coronavirus.

 Sasikala acted quickly and leveraged her expertise at a time when it was most needed, literally giving healthcare professionals the tools to help save lives.
 It’s also worth noting that she did this while the country was in lockdown—meaning she didn’t have regular access to lab resources, nor could she engage her fellow scholars or students to help.
 Developing a game-changing healthcare solution while teaching daily classes, conducting academic research, and in lockdown?
 Incredible.